#more

 You can publish some content in R2Devops’ blog too!
 Just fork the blog’s project and create a MR with your blog article.
 Once it’s done, just add @drousch in review.
 If you need more details on how to contribute, follow our tutorial.

-Usage of jobs URL from the previous version of R2Devops (starting with jobs.r2devops.io/*
+Usage of jobs URL from the previous version of R2Devops (starting with jobs.r2devops.io/*) is now deprecated, but will continue to work until further notice.

-What’ next¶
+What’ next

 We’ll keep working on the improvement of developers’ journey.
 We plan on developing the hub and increase the number of jobs in the library, relying on members of our open source community and the work of R2Devops’ employees!
 We want to build the open source CI/CD of tomorrow, and ease the CI/CD process for every developer.